 This SBS definition applies to modifying what started out as a normal shoulder-fired shotgun with a stock.
 Cut the barrel back on a regular shotgun to less than 16 inches without the tax stamp and you’re an instant criminal, regardless of what your intentions were.
 Chop off either end or both for the gun to be less than 26 inches overall, and you have the same result.
 An “Any Other Weapon” (AOW) category was also created to address smoothbore “handguns” easily concealable on the body that fall under a certain length but was manufactured as such from the get-go at the factory.
 An AOW still requires the same federal process, but the charge here is a mere $5, as opposed to $200.

-Then Mossberg introduced the 590 Shockwave in early 2017.
+Then Mossberg introduced the 590 Shockwave in early 2017 and I couldn’t wait to review it.
 Calling it a “game-changer” would be putting it mildly.

 If you’ve somehow managed to miss all the buzz on this one, the Shockwave is a 12-gauge variant of Mossberg’s tried-and-true 590 pump-action shotgun with a 14-inch barrel and black polymer furniture, including a Shockwave Raptor pistol grip.
 And you can buy it from your local gun shop—local ordinances permitting—with no more fuss and bother than you’d encounter in buying any other run-of-the-mill handgun or rifle.
 No fingerprints, no federal forms beyond the standard 4473, no year-long wait, no $200 tax stamp.
 Not even a $5 AOW stamp.
 How does this happen?
 Isn’t that 14-inch barrel an invitation to a stretch in a government vacation facility?
 Well, no. It turns out it’s all in the way the BATFE views it, and they gave it a green light.
 What’s the reasoning that makes it legal?
 Very simple: It’s not a shotgun.
 It’s simply a firearm.
 Huh?

 Now let’s get to the gun itself.
 As mentioned, this 5.25-pound pump is based on Mossberg’s long-running 590 series with a five-round magazine tube under a heavy-walled 14-inch barrel.
-The action is a standard bottom-loading side ejector, and you can directly load a round into the chamber through the right-side ejection port if needed.
-Twin action bars have always made the 590 a dependable cycler, and the quick and easy thumb safety up on top of the aluminum receiver is typically much preferred over the crossbolt-in-the-triggerguard type found on other brands.
+The action is a standard bottom-loading side ejector.
+You can directly load a round into the chamber through the right-side ejection port if needed.
+Twin action bars have always made the 590 a dependable cycler.
+Also, the quick and easy thumb safety up on top of the aluminum receiver is typically much preferred over the crossbolt-in-the-triggerguard type found on other brands.

 The barrel and receiver have a dull, matte black finish.
-The polymer forend is ribbed along 4.5 inches of its length and features a very important nylon strap to keep your support hand from wandering too close to the muzzle while firing.
+The polymer forend is ribbed along 4.5 inches of its length.
+It also features a very important nylon strap; this keeps your support hand from wandering too close to the muzzle while firing.

 The Shockwave Raptor pistol grip is lightly textured to resist slippage under recoil, and sling swivel studs on it and the front magazine cap allow you to add a sling for hands-free carry.
 Finally, a medium-sized brass bead up front provides a frame of reference for aimed fire, and the grooved receiver top is drilled and tapped for an optic.

-I personally view PGFs as having certain limitations, and while you may agree or disagree, my shooting session was based on those limitations.
+I personally view PGFs as having certain limitations.
+While you may agree or disagree, my shooting session was based on those limitations.
 So I took six test loads with me to the range, and none approached magnum levels.
 I have no problem going heavy with a shoulder-fired 12-gauge, but not with a stockless design.
 So my test ammo included four 00 buckshot loads 1-ounce slugs and some #8 shotshells.

 I fired all of the 00 buckshot loads two-handed and otherwise unsupported from the hip for patterning on a black B-27 silhouette at 7 and 15 yards.
 Then I fired the slugs from the same position to gauge the shotgun’s recoil and controllability, and I tested the birdshot just to compare recoil levels.
 I also did a speed run at 5 yards, bracing the grip just inside my right hip and firing as fast as I could cycle the Mossberg.

 You’ve undoubtedly noticed the absence of any eye-level aimed firing.
 I find any PGF to be awkward and unwieldy for aiming, and I value my face too much to bother.
 With practice and the necessary upper body strength, aimed fire can be practical out to 50 yards or so.
-Butt without the stability of a shoulder stock, it’s a relatively slow process, and there’s always the danger of facial reorganization with heavy loads.
+But without the stability of a shoulder stock, it’s a relatively slow process.
+There’s also always the danger of facial reorganization with heavy loads.
 I’ll leave aimed fire to you; just keep the gun as far away from your face as you comfortably can.

 Buckshot & Slugs